eriliawu/magnesium-meta/README.md

 # magnesium-meta
-a meta-analysis on the effect of intravenous magnesium on myocardial infarction
+a meta-analysis on the effect of intravenous magnesium on myocardial infarction.

 The folder contains:
 The dataset